oqolarte/oblong/content/project/imbentori.md

 1. beam me up, scully
 1. he who leaves for where in which point in time.
 1. obscures everything carefully // ad hominem
+1. is my coughing thrash verses a reckless behavior?
+1. maybe there is niceness in boarding unknown engines that take people elsewhere.

 {{< btt >}}

 [^maze]: "technically speaking, labyrinths only have a single path, and